-Adventure and beauty in the Comeragh Mountains, Ireland
+Off season adventure and beauty in the Comeragh Mountains, Ireland

-Hiking in the Comeragh Mountains
+Why go camping in the Comeragh Mountains?

 The Comeragh Mountains are a hidden gem in County Waterford with some of the most dramatic scenery to be found in Ireland.
 I’d come across a photo online of a photographer standing above a huge glacial lake at sunrise and it slapped me in the face it was so beautiful.
 Once I shared it with Neil, we decided that this would be our next adventure.
 On our first trip there we picked a random sunny weekend in May and loaded the car up with our tent and gear and headed for a campsite as close as possible to the mountains.
 We’d found it online through a hill walking site and it came highly recommended.